Speed and Red Light Cameras

 In 2008, there were more than 2.3 million intersection-related crashes, resulting in more than 7,770 fatalities and approximately 733,000 injury crashes, according to the National Highway Traffic Safety Administration (NHTSA).
 It is difficult to get a clear picture of the problem, because red light running may not be collected or categorized as such on crash report forms.

-While education and engineering solutions are important in combatting red light running, automated enforcement is another effective tool.
-The Federal Highway Administration (FHWA) has published Red Light Camera Systems Operational Guidelines to foster discussion and initiatives to improve intersection safety by reducing crashes due to red light running.
+While education and engineering solutions are important in preventing red light running, automated enforcement is another effective tool.
+The Federal Highway Administration (FHWA) maintains a list of resources on red light cameras.